wireapp/wire-server/docs/developer/dependencies.md

 ## General package dependencies (needed to compile Haskell services)

+*Note: all the below sections for getting compile-time dependencies necessary to compile all of wire-server may potentially go out of date; if you spot a mistake please open an issue or PR*

 ### Nix + Direnv

 Using Stack's [Nix integration](https://docs.haskellstack.org/en/stable/nix_integration/), Stack will take care of installing any system